jwparker1797/WeatherMap/README.md

 ## Side Menu

-In the previous example, you may have noticed I was referecning an accordian container.
-This is menu that acts like a slinky and it comes directly from dojo (dijit to be exact).
-Inside the accordian container there are content panes which are just div's, so these can contain anything a normal div would, like widgets!
+In the previous example, you may have noticed I was referencing an accordian container.
+This is a menu that acts like a slinky and it comes directly from dojo (dijit to be exact).
+Inside the accordian container, there are content panes which are just div's, so these can contain anything a normal div would, like widgets!
 Below you can see how I created the container menu and content panes.

 ```javascript
     var accordionContainer = new AccordionContainer({